 This beautiful baroque fountain gracing the foot of the Spanish Steps has a peculiar name.
 La Barcaccia, meaning ugly or poor quality boat, was designed by Pietro Bernini with the help of his more famous son, Gian Lorenzo Bernini.

-Made to look like a half-submerged boat, its design was inspired by a flood in 1598 when the Tiber river overflowed and a boat was carried into the piazza and remained there even after the waters retreated.
+Made to look like a half-submerged boat, its design was inspired by a flood in 1598 when the Tiber River overflowed, and a boat was carried into the piazza and remained there even after the waters retreated.

 Keats-Shelley Memorial House

 Right next door to the Spanish Steps is the final home of Romantic poet John Keats, who died at the tender age of 25 from tuberculosis.
-Keats, as well as his contemporaries and friends, such as Percy Shelley and Lord Byron, was part of a class of men who undertook the Grand Tour, the 17th to 19th century custom of traveling throughout Europe, with Rome a prominent destination.
+Keats, as well as his contemporaries and friends, such as Percy Shelley and Lord Byron, was part of a class of men who undertook the Grand Tour, the 17th to the 19th-century custom of traveling throughout Europe, with Rome a prominent destination.

 The house is now a small museum furnished to look how it was when Keats lived there in 1821.
 It contains paintings and manuscripts from the period, and you can even see the room where Keats lay on his deathbed and wrote his final words.
-If you’re into the macabre, look out for his death mask and the lock of his hair!
+If you’re into the macabre, look out for his death mask and the lock of his hair.